Tom Lawlor: Independent circuit (2014–present)

 Before the start of his MMA career, Lawlor worked two years as a professional wrestler on the Florida independent circuit, even taking part in a WWE tryout.

 On May 17, 2014, Lawlor made his Ring of Honor debut accompanying reDRagon as their manager against The Young Bucks in their match for the ROH World Tag Team Championship at the ROH and New Japan Pro-Wrestling co-promoted pay-per-view War of the Worlds.
 Lawlor returned to professional wrestling in February 2017, due to his suspension from UFC.
 On April 15, 2017, Lawlor debuted for Prestige Championship Wrestling competing against Davey Richards in the shows co-main event.
 Lawlor would lose the match but would go on to become a regular at Prestige shows.
 On May 5, 2017, Lawlor was advertised for Canadian promotion All Star Wrestling for their 7 July 2017 show.
 On May 26 and 27, Lawlor participated in the AIW JT Lightening Invitational Tournament.
 Day 1, he was set to face Jimmy Rave but Rave dropped out of the show due to travel issues.
 Instead, UFC Legend and former NWA World Champion Dan Severn answered Lawlor's challenge.
 Lawlor pinned Severn to advance.
 Day 2, Lawlor was in a Fatal Four-Way with Tracy Williams, Mike Tolar and Dominic Garrini.
 Williams would win the match and the tournament.
+He lost to Mike Bailey at C4 Fighting Back 7: Wrestling With Cancer in Ottawa, Ontario on August 12, 2017.

-Major League Wrestling (2017–2021)
+Major League Wrestling (2017–present)

 Since their 2017 relaunch, Lawlor has competed in Major League Wrestling (MLW), and appears on their weekly MLW Fusion television series.
 Lawlor won the first Battle Riot in MLW in 2018.
 He won after eliminating Jake Hager, who he went on to feud with.
 He followed that up by beating Sami Callihan, Shane Strickland and his former partner Simon Gotch in singles matches.

 On February 2, 2019, Lawlor won the MLW World Heavyweight Championship from Low Ki at MLW's live SuperFight event.
 He would hold the title 154 days, before losing it to Jacob Fatu at Kings of Colosseum in July 2019.
 He would also fail to defeat Fatu in a rematch for the title.
 On November 14, 2019, it was announced Lawlor left the promotion.
 However, on November 22, 2019 it was announced he had signed a new multi-year exclusive agreement with the company.
 Lawlor turned heel on the Thanksgiving episode of Fusion by attacking Ross Von Erich with a chair during his world title bout against Jacob Fatu.

+At MLW Slaughterhouse, Lawlor joined forces with Matt Cardona and announced that he had signed with MLW and was part of the World Titan Federation.
+On February 29, 2024 at Intimidation Games, Lawlor and Davey Boy Smith Jr. defeated The Second Gear Crew (Matthew Justice and 1 Called Manders) to win the MLW World Tag Team Championship.
+However, they vacated the titles two months later.